Validation

 Some 5,000 of the 77,000+ titles were not accepted by the owning library as additional retentions for various reasons, (e.g. not on shelf or the owning library was not willing to take on additional retentions), and approximately 9,000 of the titles determined to be at risk had no surplus copies in EAST Cohort One.
 These were eventually passed on as potential retention candidates in Cohort Two, where most were able to be retained.

-This is, to our knowledge, the first time that validation sampling has been used to inform retention modeling for shared print.
-It is hoped that this type of data can help inform future shared print retention models.
+This was, to our knowledge, the first time that validation sampling had been used to inform retention modeling for shared print.